 However you like to travel do it in a way you enjoy, If you only want to travel for an hour and you get tired then only travel for an hour.
 If you are a get on the highway and drive kind of person do that.
 Stop to look at that plaque or drive down that side road to see where it goes.
 That is the nice thing about travelling in an RV, the options are endless.

 Thanks for coming along on my Chipmunk Adventure!
-Hopefully you can use some of my tips to keep your journey a little more safe!!
+I hope you can use some of my tips to make your journey a little safer!

 See you next week